Accepting PhD Students

 Roles on external bodies

-• Member of the Editorial Board for Frontiers in Microbiology - Aquatic microbiology section•
+• Member of the Editorial Board for Frontiers in Microbiology - Aquatic microbiology section

-• Grant applications: The Royal Society
+• Invited reviewer for The Royal Society

 Additional information